GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ### Designing a persistent UI

-When designing a [side panel][api-sidepanel] for your extension, make sure it enhances the user's browsing experience by providing relevant information and useful functionality.
+Avoid distracting users when implementing a persistent UI.
+For example, when designing a [side panel][api-sidepanel] for your extension, make sure it enhances the user's browsing experience by providing relevant information and useful functionality.
 A side panel should help users accomplish tasks with as little distraction as possible.

 ### Sign in with Google {: #support-google-accounts }